 Hurst offers a range of Scholarship awards for various aspects of school life.
 Award holders are valued at Hurst, not only for what they can achieve, but also as role models and for their ability to support and lead others.
 Being an award holder is not only an honour and a privilege, but also a responsibility.

 Awards come with expectations and it is important that these are recognised by those who hold them.
-Award holders are expected to set a good example and, in the unlikely event that they may transgress any of the school rules, they will lose their award.
+Award holders are obviously expected to set a good example.

 All applications for bursaries must be submitted on the College’s standard form available from the Admissions office.